Are you asking the right questions when briefing your exhibition stand design to meet your aims?

 3. Keep your campaign messages simple and on point

-It’s easy for exhibitors to stumble into ‘the default approach’ – creating a stand that tries to say everything and lacks focus on a core theme.
+It’s easy for exhibitors to stumble into ‘the default approach’ – creating an exhibition stand that tries to say everything and lacks focus on a core theme.

 While a great brief co-ordinates all the working parts of your exhibiting programme, it also helps you to focus on core elements and clarify which message you want to tell to who.
 A few simple messages are far more powerful than a hundred.